Hiba-Chaabnia/AI-Programming-with-Python-Nanodegree-Program-Projects/README.md

-# Welcome to the ***AI Programming with Python Nanodegree - Resources and Guides*** Repository! 🎓
+# Welcome to the ***AI Programming with Python Nanodegree Program Projects*** Repository! 🎓

-This repository is a curated collection of **resources, notes, code** and **project walkthroughs** designed to assist students enrolled in or considering the ***AI Programming with Python Nanodegree Program*** by [Udacity](https://www.udacity.com/).
+This repository is a curated collection of **resources, code** and **project walkthroughs** designed to assist students enrolled in or considering the ***AI Programming with Python Nanodegree Program*** by [Udacity](https://www.udacity.com/).
 Whether you're just starting or looking for additional support, this repository will be your guide throughout the program.

 > **Note:** This repository is intended as a learning resource, not a source of solutions for current students.
 Please respect Udacity's Honor Code and ensure you complete your own work.